ClusterHQ/flocker/CONTRIBUTING.rst

 =======================

 At a minimum you can simply submit a GitHub Pull Request with your changes.
+In order to maximize your chances of getting your code accepted, and to keep you from wasting time:

-We would prefer however that you discuss your ideas with us in advance in a `JIRA`_ or GitHub issue.
+* Discuss your ideas with us in advance in a `JIRA`_ or GitHub issue.
+* Explain the purpose of your PR, and why these changes are necessary.
+* Limit your PR to fixing a single problem or adding a single feature.
+* See the merge requirements below for details about our testing and documentation requirements.

-If you've never contributed to Flocker before, make sure your PR adds your name to ``AUTHORS.rst``.
+Make sure your PR adds your name to ``AUTHORS.rst`` if you've never contributed to Flocker before.

-Once your pull request is merged, as a small thank you for contributing to Flocker we'd like to send you some ClusterHQ swag Just send an email to thankyou@clusterhq.com with your t-shirt size, mailing address and a phone number to be used only for filling out the shipping form.
+Once your pull request is merged, as a small thank you for contributing to Flocker we'd like to send you some ClusterHQ swag.
+Just send an email to thankyou@clusterhq.com with your t-shirt size, mailing address and a phone number to be used only for filling out the shipping form.
 We'll get something in the mail to you.